industrialdev/wicket-wordpressplugin-php/README.md

 # Enable plugin(s)

 ## Base Wicket Plugin
 Enable the "Wicket" plugin in the wordpress admin.
 This is required for any of the sub-plugins below.
 Enter the relevant API credentials on the provided settings form in the backend.
+Beyond containing the settings form, this plugin provides helper functions as well.

 If needed, you can also enable the other plugins below to extend functionality.